ashishps1/awesome-low-level-design/solutions/java/src/trafficsignalsystem/README.md

 ## Problem Statement

 Design and implement a Traffic Signal System to manage the traffic lights at an intersection.
-The system should support configurable signal durations for each direction and state, automatic cycling of signals, and the ability to override signals as needed.
+The system should support configurable signal durations for each direction and state, automatic cycling of signals using the State design pattern, and the ability to manually override signals as needed.

 ---